nsk6704/IAVLP/README.md

 - **Quick Sort**: Animated divide‑and‑conquer sorting with pivot selection and partition steps
 - **Merge Sort**: Visualize recursive splitting and merging of subarrays
 - **Heap Sort**: Interactive heap construction and extraction to demonstrate in‑place sorting
+- **Selection Sort**: Step‑by‑step selection and swapping of the minimum element in each pass
+- **Bubble Sort**: Animated pairwise comparisons and swaps to “bubble” the largest elements to the end

 ### Theory of Computation